 In addition to general requirements for admission to an EdD program, applicants to the EdD program with specialization in Nursing Education must provide a copy of the following:

 - A valid and active RN license from the United States

-The EdD Program requires 54 credits for degree completion.
+The EdD Program requires 48 credits for degree completion.
 Students who choose the Nursing Education specialization must take two additional specialization courses for a total of 54 credit hours.
 Additional credit hours may be allowed as needed to complete the dissertation research.
 If granted, additional courses will be added to the student degree program in alignment with the SAP and Academic Maximum Time to Completion policies.
 Students who do not complete their program in accordance with these policies may be dismissed.

-Doctoral courses are comprised of methods, the comprehensive exam course, and the dissertation with a Grade Point Average of 3.00 (B) or higher.
+- Doctoral courses are comprised of methods, the pre-candidacy prospectus, and the dissertation with a Grade Point Average of 3.00 (B) or higher.

-Northcentral University may accept a maximum of 12 semester credit hours in transfer toward the doctoral degree for graduate coursework completed toward a non-conferred doctoral degree at an accredited college or university with a grade of “B” or better.
+NCU may accept a maximum of 12 semester credit hours in transfer toward the doctoral degree for graduate coursework completed toward a doctoral degree at an accredited college or university with a grade of “B” or better.
 Transfer credit is only awarded for course work that is evaluated to be substantially equivalent in content with the required course work for the EdD program.
-See the Transfer Credit Policy for additional information.
+See the Transfer Credit policy for additional information.

 Time to Completion

-Normal time to completion for this program is 33 months (36 months for Nursing Education specialization).
+The median time to completion for this program is 33 months (36 months for Nursing Education specialization).

 Time to completion varies depending upon the pace in which a student completes courses and the number of transfer credits accepted.
-As most Northcentral students are working adults balancing educational, professional, and personal commitments, our academic advisors will work with you to develop a program schedule that works best for your needs.
+As most NCU students are working adults, balancing educational, professional, and personal commitments, our academic and finance advisors will work with you to develop a program schedule that works best for your needs.